 DriverMonitor assumes you have your lap time on your dash so does not clutter its display further.

 At the bottom button bar of the Session View the left button controls sorting between qualifying and race; the button displays the current sort order and taping it will toggle it from qualifying to race or vice versa.
 The lock button left of the sort button will lock the sort order from changing; sometimes event organizers will not set the sort order correctly so if you know you're in a race select the race sort order and then lock it from changing (timing and scoring can send a new sort type anytime during the event).
+Additionally, on the top right of the view there is an R or Q label, signifying if the session is being sorted by qualifying times or race standings, which can also be pressed to lock the sort to the desired type of session.

-The right button displays whether splits or lap times should be isplayed.
+The right button displays whether splits or lap times should be displayed.
 Tap the button to toggle from splits to lap times and vice versa.
 If you always would prefer to see lap times instead of splits you can set that as a default in the settings.

 Once the car is moving or the race has started these buttons are no longer touchable.

 Different event organizers can choose to display differing session progress statuses available to you in their timing & scoring software.
 DriverMonitor tries to display the most valuable information based on what is being sent.
 For qualifying sessions this will be timing remaining; if time remaining is not sent then elapsed time will be displayed.
 For race sessions DriverMonitor displays laps or time remaining if sent, otherwise the laps completed by the leader is displayed.
+For endurance races where the organizer does not send time remaining, after 1 hour of time elapesd DriverMonitor will display time elapsed instead of leader laps completed.

 The background color of the status row will change color depending on flag status.